Electronic-Waste/Electronic-Waste/README.md

     <a href="https://github.com/Electronic-Waste"><img src="/github-metrics.svg" alt="metrics"></a>
 </p>

-This is Electronic-Waste😎, aka. **Shao Wang**, a freshman graduate 🧑‍🎓 at SJTU majoring in Computer Science.
+This is Electronic-Waste😎, aka. **Shao Wang**, a 2nd-year graduate 🧑‍🎓 at SJTU majoring in Computer Science.

 I'm **seeking CS PhD opportunities** in North America for 27fall, with a research focus on **Machine Learning System**.